AutoJenny/blog/docs/git_modules/modular_config_and_stylesheet_strategy.md

 ## 4. Next Steps
 - Begin implementation in the base-framework branch.
 - Apply these principles to each module branch in turn.
 - Review and update this document as the project evolves.

+_Last updated: [date]_